Skip to Content

 Things to do in Prague - Czech Republic - Eat a pork Knuckle -1

-A staple on the menu is a giant pork knuckle, which may not sound good – but trust me, it is.
+A staple on a Czech menu is a giant pork knuckle, which may not sound good – but trust me, it is.
 Feel free to skip breakfast and save your appetite for a hearty Czech lunch or dinner.
-The local meals are a great value and are usually very filling.
-One of the best places to eat in Prague is the restaurant Mlejnice.
-They have two locations.

 Related Article: Prague Foods You NEED To Try